trusslab/tabellion/Info/tabellion_server_side.md

 We are using MySQL as our Tabellion Server's databse.
 Please follow the instruction in this webpage to install MySQL and set up your MySQL account: https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04

 Intel Software Guard Extension(SGX) is needed for running our enclave, please make sure your server is compatiable with at least SGX 1.
-Then follow this webpage to install the SGX driver: https://github.com/intel/linux-sgx (Remember to source the SDK once you finish installing it)
+Then follow this webpage to install the SGX Driver: https://github.com/intel/linux-sgx-driver, and follow this webpage to install the SGX SDK: https://github.com/intel/linux-sgx (Remember to source the SDK once you finish installing it)

 Intel SGX SSL is also needed for our enclave to generate signature of a contract, please follow this webpage to install it: https://github.com/intel/intel-sgx-ssl.

+Note that you can find all SGX related libraries in "[TabellionServer Root Folder]/linux_libraries", where you can feel free to make use of.

 In addition, for ruuning our enclave, you will need sudo permission.
 Please give sudo permission to the following PHP file: check_sign_and_process_contract.php.
 This webpage contains instruction on how to give PHP file sudo permission: http://www.bonebrews.com/granting-sudo-to-php/